etclabscore/pristine-javascript-material-ui/README.md

-# Pristine Typescript React Materal UI
+# Pristine Javascript React Materal UI

 An open source repository in its original condition.
-It leverages Typescript, React, Material UI theming, moment.js and i18next to give a good starting point for new and existing projects.
+It leverages Typescript Compiler to enable features like destructing, React, Material UI theming, moment.js and i18next to give a good starting point for new and existing projects.

-Pristine Typescript React Material UI is a fork of [Pristine](https://github.com/etclabscore/pristine).
+Pristine Javascript React Material UI is a fork of [Pristine](https://github.com/etclabscore/pristine).

 There are a lack of repositories to start from to build community driven, multi-language open source projects.
 This is a complete starting point, it follows a Documentation Driven Development approach, and can be used as a resource to augment existing documentation.